hesto2/owlet-client/README.md

 # Owlet Client

-Lightweight package for interacting with owlet's smart sock api.
+Unofficial package for interacting with owlet's smart sock api.
 Note that this only works in the US.
 If you want to use this and are in a different country, create an issue and I will implement support for other regions.